 10 Mistakes Buying A New Home

 WARNING: Buying a new house or a condo from the developer’s sales office is always very exciting but if you are not very familiar with the whole process, it might cost you THOUSANDS of $$$ and many legal problems.
-Remember that the new development sale offices are established by the developer and the agents working there are hired by the Developer to protect his interests.
+Remember that the new development sale offices are established by the developer and the agents working there are hired by the Developers to protect their interests.
 Not all salespeople working in these offices are REALTORS® bonded by the real estate responsibilities, rules and etiquette.
-All contractual documents you have to sign are prepared by the developers’ lawyers to protect his interests as well.
+All contractual documents you have to sign are prepared by the developers’ lawyers to protect their interests.

 Please before you click on the link at the bottom of this page to search all new developments in Metro Vancouver area, take your time to read the article below.